Client onboarding should be a repeatable and streamlined process that extracts all the information you need from clients as easily as possible.

 You can use a new client intake form to gather key information about your client.
 You can also use the form to confirm what the client expects from you, and how your working relationship will progress.
 This way you can head off common client problems such as project creep and miscommunication.

 This client intake form was created using File Request Pro.
+You can create one-page or multi-page forms.

 Create a client onboarding form